ncm2/ncm2/README.md

 ## Features

-1. Asynchronous completion support like |deoplete|.
+1. Asynchronous completion support like deoplete.
 2. Faster, all completions should run in parallel.
 3. Smarter on files with different languages, for example, css/javascript completion in html style/script tag.